The benefits you may receive from your yoga practise include:

 Weekly yoga classes are all 1-hr.
 Workshops and special events may last a few hours up to half a day.

 Sessions can be tailored to support pregnant and post-natal yoginis.
 Relax, stretch and breath with confidence, comfort, and support.
 If you have recently given birth, please wait for a minimum of 6 weeks, before returning to your practise.
 Please indicate relevant details at the time of your booking and on your HEALTH QUESTIONNAIRE.
 If your health changes after you have submitted your questionnaire please let me know as soon as possible.
 Please also ensure that you complete your details in your profile (and update them if/when they change) - especially about your health and injuries, so that I can make sure classes are safe and appropriate for you.
 Please see my blog post called - Supporting pregnancy; before, during and after - and contact me to discuss how to maintain a safe practise.

 Classes are held at various locations.
 Some venues have their own parking.
 Others have parking a short walk away.
-Details about parking is included in individual event listings.
+Details about parking will be included in your event booking confirmation email.

 If you think you might be running late for your class, please email or text me in advance.
 Please respect the first 15 minutes of class, where fellow yogis will be in relaxation.
 Please wait until the warm up asana commences before coming into the room.